-The City publishes a Notice of Public Hearing and a 15-day comment period to receive comments on the CAPER in the South Gate Press on August 25, 2022.
+The City published a Notice of Public Hearing and a 15-day comment period to receive comments on the CAPER in the South Gate Press on August 24, 2023.
 To ensure that all City residents had the opportunity to make comments, the Notice included the date and time of the hearing, availability of the CAPER for review, the timeframe of the comment period, and details on how to submit their comment(s).
-The comment period commenced on August 25, 2022, and ended on September 13, 2022; the public hearing was held on September 13, 2022.
+The comment period commenced on August 24, 2023, and ended on September 12, 2023; the public hearing was held on September 12, 2023; comments will be inserted after the public hearing.